About the Pre-Vetting Service

 Agencies are encouraged to send material at an early stage of development to identify possible problems before significant expense is incurred.
 So, whilst a pre-vetter has a right to withhold approval for a marketing communication, including packaging until they are satisfied that it complies, an alcohol company can expect that goodwill and commonsense will be applied to the task.
 For example, a TVC would not change in content from the ‘offline final’, to the ‘online final’ version except for brightness of colours, clarity etc.

 AAPS is a user pays service.
-Pre-vetting services are charged at $125 per half hour for signatories and $150 per half hour for non-signatories exclusive of GST plus disbursements at cost.
-These rates will increase by $10 per half hour from 1 July 2017.
+Pre-vetting services are charged at $135 per half hour for signatories and $160 per half hour for non-signatories exclusive of GST plus disbursements at cost.

 If a pre-vetting application (or part of an application) is approved, the marketer will be provided with an AAPS approval number.